MrJadaml/react-camera-view-solution/README.md

 Toss a console.log() in your event handler and get it to spit out the selected value.
 Once you see the selected value getting logged you are ready to start applying the business logic.

+NOTE:
-NOTE: Materialize does a fair amount of DOM manipulation which can create issues for React.
+Materialize does a fair amount of DOM manipulation which can create issues for React.
-We are using it in this portion of the assignment to quickly style our app while also building out the componenets ourselves.
+We are using it in this portion of the assignment to quickly style our app while also building out the components ourselves.
 In the near future we'll be using a library that will replace Materialize.
-This library, and other similar styling libriaries, will be the perfred method for those who want to use styling frameworks.
+This library, and other similar styling libraries, will be the preferred method for those who want to use styling frameworks.

 HINT: Materialize works in a way that blocks the default behavior.
 There are ways to get around that, a couple of which are discussed here: